digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Fixity Information

-**Fixity Information** describes the action of checking the integrity of Data Object Content (bitstream) at regular intervals.
+**Fixity Information** (more commonly just "fixity") describes the action of checking the integrity of Data Object Content (bitstream) at regular intervals.

 <!--presenter notes